 Warming Up and Stretching

-- A warm-up of 5 to 10 minutes at low intensity will prepare your muscles for exercise and get your heart rate up.
+- A warm-up of 5 to 10 minutes at low intensity will prepare your muscles for exercise and steadily raise your heart rate.

 - Start at an intensity of 50 to 60% of your maximum heart rate, doing whatever activity will be your workout method.
 If you are walking or running, start by walking or running at an easy pace that puts you into this heart rate zone -- one where you can still carry on a full conversation.
 Heart Rate Zone Calculator